lfr/lfr.github.io/_posts/2019-12-19-advent-validation-blocks.md

                 	then IsBlank]
 ```

-No doubt this declaration raises a couple of questions, but I think one thing that's immediately obvious is that there's hardly any boilerplate code.
+No doubt this declaration raises a couple of questions, but I think one thing that's immediately obvious is that there's hardly any superfluous code.

-* There's a type declaration with private constructor, nothing of interest here
+* There's a type declaration with private constructor, as expected

-* There's an interface which serves two purposes: it identifies this type as a `ValidationBlock`, and it ensures that you implement the `Validate` function
+* There's an interface which serves two purposes: it identifies this type as a validation block, and it ensures that you implement the `Validate` function

 * There's a validation function declaration which is enforced by the aforementionned interface (so the compiler will _remind_ you to implement it) that is as simple as it can possibly be